Interregnum: Historical periods of interregnum

 In some monarchies, such as the United Kingdom, an interregnum is usually avoided due to a rule described as "The King is dead.
 Long live the King", i.e. the heir to the throne becomes a new monarch immediately on his predecessor's death or abdication.
 This famous phrase signifies the continuity of sovereignty, attached to a personal form of power named Auctoritas.
 This is not so in other monarchies where the new monarch's reign begins only with coronation or some other formal or traditional event.
 In the Polish–Lithuanian Commonwealth for instance, kings were elected, which often led to relatively long interregna.
 During that time it was the Polish primate who served as an interrex (ruler between kings).
 In Belgium the heir only becomes king upon swearing an oath of office before the parliament.

 Christianity

 Catholicism

-A Papal interregnum occurs upon the death or resignation of the Catholic Church's Pope, though this is generally known as a sede vacante (literally "when the seat is vacant").
-The interregnum ends immediately upon election of a new Pope by the College of Cardinals.
+A papal interregnum occurs upon the death or resignation of the pope of the Catholic Church, though this particular form is called sede vacante (literally "when the seat is vacant").
+The interregnum ends immediately upon the election of a new pope by the College of Cardinals.